 The use case examples provided are just a few among countless possibilities.
 The benefits that Kentik Firehose provides grow with an organization’s vision to use data as a foundation to achieve its goals.

-Kentik Firehose is available as part of the Kentik Premium Edition and available for purchase for Kentik Pro Edition customers.
+Kentik Firehose is available as part of Kentik Pro and Premier editions.
 Sign up for a free 30-day trial to try it now or request a demo from the Kentik team.

-Kentik KTranslate is available on the Docker hub for anyone who wants to try it.
-Download it today to get started.
+Kentik KTranslate is available on Github and the Docker hub for anyone who wants to try it.